 Read the full review: Lenovo Yoga C930

-Budget-minded shoppers seeking touchscreen functionality will appreciate the value the Lenovo Yoga C630 offers.
-This 2-in-1 starts at $629, with a Qualcomm Snapdragon 850 Processor, 4GB RAM, 128GB of SSD storage and integrated Qualcomm graphics, making it a lightweight option for those folks who aren’t entirely convinced by the Chrome OS environment.
-It’s got a few tricks up its sleeves as well, including the Lenovo Active Pen, a Fingerprint Reader and more than 23 hours of battery life.
-And, what of the display?
-It’s a 13.3-inch, wide-angle FHD stunner with touchscreen functionality.
+Budget users seeking touchscreen functionality will appreciate the value the Lenovo Yoga C630 offers.
+This 2-in-1 starts at $629 (about £517, A$927), with a Qualcomm Snapdragon 850 Processor, 4GB RAM, 128GB of SSD storage and integrated Qualcomm graphics.
+That means that it’s a lightweight option for those folks who aren’t entirely convinced by the Chrome OS environment.
+It has a few aces to top it all off, including the Lenovo Active Pen, a Fingerprint Reader and more than 23 hours of battery life.
+And what of the display?
+It’s a 13.3-inch, wide-angle FHD stunner, with touchscreen functionality, of course.

 Read the full review: Lenovo Yoga C630

-Michelle Rae Uy, Gabe Carey and Bill Thomas have also contributed to this article
+Michelle Rae Uy and Gabe Carey have also contributed to this article.